antrea-io/antrea/ROADMAP.md

 The following features are being actively developed and will be available soon:

 * **Kubernetes NetworkPolicy**
-Antrea already supports Kubernetes NetworkPolicy, but we are still stablizing the implementation, improving the policy computation performance, and adding end-to-end tests.
+Antrea already supports Kubernetes NetworkPolicy, but we are still stabilizing the implementation, improving the policy computation performance, and adding end-to-end tests.